1. Home

 For more information on how to prepare your pet to travel see the Dogs Trust guide.

-One of the easiest ways to travel with your pet is in the car.
-However, this also takes preparation.
+One of the easiest ways to travel with your pet is in the car, this also takes preparation.
+For example, pets need to be strapped in or restrained properly when travelling.

 You also want your pet to be as comfortable as possible.
 The following could help make your pet's journey a little easier: